dwweiss/bruteforce/README.md

     pip install tensorflow neurolab matplotlib numpy

-If the code of brute force is copied to a local directory, the test file _test_bruteforce.py_ can be directly excuted in that directory.
+If the code of _bruteforce_ is copied to a local directory, the test file _test_bruteforce.py_ can be directly excuted in that directory.